About the OBSSR Director

 Subscribe to receive the important news and announcements from OBSSR Director Jane M. Simoni, Ph.D.

-Dr. Simoni earned her B.A. at Princeton and her Ph.D. at the University of California, Los Angeles.
+Dr. Simoni earned her undergraduate degree at Princeton and her Ph.D. at the University of California, Los Angeles.
 She also completed postdoctoral fellowships at the University of Southern California and Columbia University.
 A fellow in four divisions of the American Psychological Association, Dr. Simoni was a frequent grant reviewer and chair for NIH study sections.

 Dr. Simoni has collaborated on research and training awards on HIV, mental health, substance use, trauma, cardiovascular disease, diabetes, and pediatric overweight treatment in the United States and globally.
-She has also trained a diverse and interdisciplinary group of students and early career investigators.
+She also has trained a diverse and interdisciplinary group of students and early career investigators.
 She has been a mentor on more than 50 training awards, including as a sponsor for individual trainees and as part of the leadership or mentoring faculty for NIH-funded research education programs.